mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "She's in there somewhere.
 I have to find her."

-I snapped my eyes up and saw Pomri's lantern-lit face.
+I snapped my eyes up and saw Pomri's lantern-lit eyes.
 The sound of waves and an odd rushing of water filled the air behind her, and I saw the crater bowing its proud lip into the ocean, having erased any memory of the harbor that came before it. save for a few jagged, broken posts.
 The dust was thinner here, as I assumed that the ocean was acting as a sponge, but a giant cloud of smoke stood directly between us and Ara, shortening our visibility to less than a Lao'ta.

-She had stopped halfway through a stride, holding her lantern up to her face.
+She had stopped halfway through a stride, holding her lantern up to see.

 "Ay.
 Damn this thing."
 The flame began to flicker and fade.
 "Never enough fuel."

 I moved closer to her, suddenly aware of my dependence on her light.
-She glanced back at me as if she was surprised, expressionless.
-I barely saw her face before the lantern fizzled out and we were stuck in the muddy twilight, unable to see where the path ended and where it began.
+She glanced back at me as if she was surprised, expressionless, before the lantern fizzled out and we were stuck in the muddy twilight, unable to see where the path ended and where it began.

 "I am not wasting my life because of a damn lantern," she said, setting it down harshly.
 I could tell she wanted to toss it into the crater, but she settled for staring at it in angry deliberation.
 My own deliberations were fixated on a few glass ampules and a syringe in a small writers bag in my satchel.
 I wasn't sure if this was the best use for them or what Pomri would think, but somehow I found the bag in my hands anyway holding them out for Pomri to feel for.